How do we define the levels of language proficiency? Here are some general guidelines.

 The Intermediate level

-In an upper intermediate Russian course you will already be working on more sophisticated grammar phenomena, such as participles and gerunds, and adding collocations and idioms to your basic grammar.
+In an upper intermediate Russian course you will already be working on more sophisticated grammar, such as participles and gerunds, and adding collocations and idioms to your basic vocab.
 You will be able to read and understand the gist, if not the details, of authentic Russian texts, that is, newspaper articles and fiction, and be able to communicate in all everyday situations and some professional ones (the ones that do not require technical vocabulary or negotiations).

 The advanced level